holdensparacino/snowstudy.github.io/site_description.md

 ---
 layout: default
-title: About this site | Site usage
+title: About this site and site usage
 ---

 <h2 class="featured-text">About This Site</h2>